BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 **User**

-If `user_connection_string_or_pubkey` contains a full connection string:
-- SHOULD open a peer connection before the channel is being opened.
-- SHOULD establish a peer connection with one of the provided node connection strings in `lsp_connection_strings`.

-If `user_connection_string_or_pubkey` only contains a pubkey OR the node is not publicly available:
-- MUST open a peer connection before the channel is being opened.
-- MUST establish a peer connection with one of the provided node connection strings in `lsp_connection_strings`.
+- MUST open a peer connection with one of the provided node connection strings in `lsp_connection_strings` before the channel is being opened.

 **LSP**

-- MUST establish a peer connection to `user_connection_string_or_pubkey` IF the user provided a full connection string.
-- MUST wait on the user establishing a peer connection IF the user only provided a pubkey.
-- MAY establish a peer connection to `user_connection_string_or_pubkey` IF the user only provided a pubkey and the connection information is available in the Lightning Gossip.
+- MAY establish a peer connection to `user_connection_string_or_pubkey`.
-- MAY try multiple times.

-In case the connection attempt failed
-- MUST set open.state to `FAILED` and open.fail_reason to `PEERING_FAILED`.
+// Todo: What happens if the user never opens a connection but paid the invoice.
+When refund?

 #### 4.1 Open attempt